mjason98/hsdemo/docs/database.md

 ## Configuration

-In this project, MySQL was selected as the database manager, feel free to use another RDB of your preference by changing the configuration in the corresponding places.
+In this project, MySQL has been chosen as the database manager.
+Feel free to opt for another relational database of your preference by adjusting the configuration in the respective locations.

-Use an installed/remote MySQL DB, or install one locally (for this it will be used docker)
+You can utilize an installed/remote MySQL database or set up a local one using Docker:

 ```shell
 docker run -d --name mysql_docker -p 3306:3306 --env MYSQL_ROOT_PASSWORD=root --env MYSQL_ROOT_HOST=% mysql:latest
 ```

-connect to it, then create the database:
+Connect to the MySQL instance and create the database:

 ```shell
 mysql -h127.0.0.1 -uroot -proot